KHO11/meraki_theme/README.md

 # meraki_theme
-An articles page and a 404 error page for the meraki_theme website
+Was involved to create an articles page, the footer and a 404 error page for the meraki consult website.

 # Deployment
 http://meraki-consult.com/